 OMH has assigned an Issuing Officer for this project.
 The Issuing Officer or a designee shall be the sole point of contact regarding the RFP from the date of issuance of the RFP until the issuance of the Notice of Conditional Award.
-To avoid being deemed non-responsive, a bidder is restricted from making contact with any other personnel of OMH regarding the RFP.
+To avoid being deemed non-responsive, a bidder is restricted from contacting any other personnel of OMH regarding the RFP.
 Certain findings of non-responsibility can result in rejection for a contract award.
 The Issuing Officer for this RFP is:

-Deborah Beaudin
+Amanda Szczepkowski

-Contract Management Specialist I
+Contract Management Specialist 2

 New York State Office of Mental Health

 Contracts and Claims

 7th Floor

 44 Holland Avenue, Albany, NY 12229

-Deborah.Beaudin@omh.ny.gov
+OMHLocalProcurement@omh.ny.gov